ello/wtf/_posts/resources/2015-03-15-community-directory.md

 * Format text for visual appeal
 * Post inspiring and relevant topics
 * Have a clear, explanatory bio
-* Are public accounts \*
-* Post regularly but not excessively \*\*
+* Post regularly but not excessively \*

 If you’d like your community to be considered as an Ello Featured Community, please e-mail the Ello Community Support Team at hello@ello.co, and we’ll get back to you.

-\* *(If your community account is set to private, it will not show up in the Community Directory.
-If your personal account is set to private, it will not show up as the lead next to your community.)*
-\*\* *(If you decide you no longer have time to lead your community, please let us know.
+\* *(If you decide you no longer have time to lead your community, please let us know.
 If a community is inactive for more than 2 months, it will no longer be featured.)*